Prof-it/voice_chatbot/README.md

 # VoiceMedi AI 🩺🤖
+This is a forked repo for the purpose of publication to distinguish from the original repo done for the thesis.
+Any code changes after the thesis is done here.

 *An Edge-AI Chatbot for Symptom Extraction and Appointment Pre-Fill*

 **VoiceMedi AI** is an open-source healthcare chatbot.
 It helps users describe symptoms naturally, predicts conditions using machine learning, and shares structured appointment data.
 This prototype is a core module in a broader Edge-AI pipeline to automate clinical intake workflows.